The History of Progressive Lenses

 Symmetric vs. asymmetric progressive lenses

 The Gradal HS lenses introduced by ZEISS in 1983 offered "horizontal symmetry" for the first time.
-The required asymetric procedure was applied in their calculation and production.
+The required asymmetric procedure was applied in their calculation and production.
 The right and left lenses were calculated separately and thus differently for the first time, in order to offer horizontal symmetry in the visual zones for binocular vision.
 This optimized correction for both eyes in all viewing directions means significantly increased tolerance.

 The history of innovation in progressive lenses had just begun

-By solving the basic challenges in design and manufacture as well as in the popularization of progressive lenses as a visual correction tool of choice for people with long-sighted vision, an "old complaint" had found a contemporary solution.
+By solving the basic challenges in design and manufacturing as well as in the popularization of progressive lenses as a visual correction tool of choice for people with long-sighted vision, an "old complaint" had found a contemporary solution.
 The ophthalmic industry had impressively disproved yet again a preconception that had been cherished since the 1920s: that eyeglasses were "fully developed" and groundbreaking progress was no longer to be expected.

 The use of computers, the digitization of value creation chains, especially in the production with the advent of freeform technology should lead to countless innovations in progressive lenses also over the coming decades.
 Especially, individualized lenses, functional added benefits and a wealth of options will shape the progressive lens market starting from the end of the 1990s.
 These are accompanied by benefits for eyeglass wearers which were not obtainable for Maitenaz, Lau and other designers of the 1950s to 1980s.
 And: innovation cycles will become drastically shorter as digitization unfolds.
 If the first 90 years of the history of precision and progressive lenses can be told in ten-year steps, after 2000, the innovations, inventions and breakthroughs occur at far shorter intervals.